 Regarding the question of permanent National networks for knowledge on youth linking all actors in the field (policy makers, researchers, young people and their organisations, NGOs), the following EU member countries answered affirmatively ("+"): Estonia, Finland, Germany, Latvia, Luxembourg, Malta, and the Netherlands.
 Others like Austria, France, Italy, Poland, Serbia and Sweden stated that they have such structures established on informal or temporary basis ("-/+").
 National correspondents from the rest of the countries involved in this report stated that they do not have such structures ("-"), although there were current initiatives in establishing it like in Ireland.
-However, existing knowledge networks differ regarding their nature, structure and modality of functioning, although they represent the best practices in providing institutionalized dialogue between researchers, practitioners and the decision makers, and models of cooperation between stakeholders which is closest to the triangle metaphor:
+However, existing knowledge networks differ regarding their nature, structure and modality of functioning, although they represent the best practices in providing institutionalized dialogue between researchers, practitioners and the decision makers, and models of cooperation between stakeholders which is closest to the triangle metaphor:22

 - In Germany, there are several links between youth research and policy on the one hand, as well as youth work and policy on the other, and a variety of formal and informal knowledge networks, established on permanent or temporary basis, providing institutional exchange and dialogue between government, experts and practitioners in various policy areas related to young people.
 The German Youth Institute, for example, unites a number of non-governmental actors in the youth field and receives public funding in order to organize research concerning youth and family policy.
-The institute provides information for government bodies and youth practitioners, which makes it a part of a network including research, policy and practice.

-- As already emphasized in this report, examples of institutional support to evidence based youth policy and cross-sectoral cooperation are present in Luxembourg.
-The institutionalisation of the dialogue within the triangle has been entrusted to the Youth Studies Centre (CESJIE) based at
+The institute provides information for government bodies and youth practitioners, which makes it a part of a network including research, policy and practice23. - As already emphasized in this report, examples of institutional support to evidence based youth policy and cross-sectoral cooperation are present in Luxembourg.
+The institutionalisation of the dialogue within the triangle has been entrusted to the Youth Studies Centre (CESJIE) based at the University of Luxembourg.
+The Body in Charge of Monitoring Youth Issues plays somewhat the role of a permanent national network, and it is: "intended to link Ministry representatives, researchers, a representative of the higher youth council, as well as a representative of youth organisations and a representative from the national youth service" 24.
+The main objective of this structured pooling is to bring together all the public structures which own data concerning living conditions of young people in order to provide a better overview.

-&lt;sup>21 EKCYP Information template, Luxembourg 2012
+21 EKCYP Information template, Luxembourg 2012